 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
-Do not cut, crush or chew this medicine.
-Take your medicine at regular intervals.
-If you take this medicine more than once a day, take your second dose at least 8 hours after you take your first dose.
-To limit difficulty in sleeping, avoid taking this medicine at bedtime.
-Do not take your medicine more often than directed.
-Do not stop taking this medicine suddenly except upon the advice of your doctor.
-Stopping this medicine too quickly may cause serious side effects.
+Do not cut, crush or chew this medication.
+Take your medication at regular intervals.
+If you take this medication more than once a day, take your second dose at least 8 hours after you take your first dose.
+To limit trouble in sleeping, avoid taking this medication at bedtime.
+Do not take your medication more often than directed.
+Do not stop taking this medication suddenly except upon the advice of your care team.
+Stopping this medication too quickly may cause serious side effects.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your care team about the use of this medication in children.
 Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.